 The Users and Settings button on the right side is available if you own the database or have been given admin rights.
 This is where you manage the database and change settings (Users, API keys, Plan, Webhosting, External Authentication, Snapshots, Manage/Delete).

 Clicking on the database link navigates to the overview Dashboard for this database.
 The dashboard is the default start page for backend users/admins of the database.

 The database is now empty, lets go ahead and create a new Collection.
 In order to modify and develop our database, we must activate "Developer Mode" by clicking the button in the top right corner.
 The left menu and the dashboard changes, and we are ready to create!

 A restdb.io database application is defined by its Collections and the relations between them.
 A Collection is similar to a database-table or a spreadsheet.
 We use it to represent classes of information, e.g. Customer, Contact, Product and so on.
 To add a new Collection, click on the "Add Collection +" button.

 Note that "Users" is a reserved collection name (docs).

 We need to enter a name and a description for our new Collection.
 Let's make a Collection to store Contact information.
 You can also pick an icon for the Collection.
 This helps navigating in your app later on.

+You have now been through the most basic information to get started.
 For more detailed information about using restdb.io, we recommend reading the other sections of the documentation or browse through our blog articles.